WikipediaLibrary/TWLight/docs/developer.md

 To get set up with TWLight locally you will need [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/).

+We are in the process of consolidating and structuring our documentation in [the Wiki](https://github.com/WikipediaLibrary/TWLight/wiki), please look there!

 ## Specific code changes

 Some bits and pieces of advice and guidance on changing specific areas of the codebase.